cuatrosr/finite-state-machine-server/README.md

 # ***Finite State Machine | Back End*** 💻️

 <p style="text-align: justify">
-    <i>Web application that allows it to get a related or minimum mealy machine and decide if two machines are equivalent</i>
+    <i>Web application that allows it to get a related or minimum mealy or moore machine</i>
 </p>

 ## ***Build With*** 🛠️